jducoeur/jquery-facade/README.md

 * If a callback parameter ignores its return value, the return type should be scala.Any.
 * Be careful about the return value from a method.
 Most JQuery methods return JQuery, but not all.
 * When a facade function takes a property bag, if it is understood to be name/value pairs in JS, declare it as js.Dictionary[T].
 Often, we can constrain T; if not, just put js.Any, and it is at least explicit that it is name/value pairs.

+### What's New

+* **0.7** -- introduced the new `\/` type-union mechanism, which is currently in testing to go into the main Scala.js release.
+This simplifies the jquery-facade considerably, and allows us to get rid of JQueryTyped.
+Besides resulting in clearer code, this new mechanism should be much more efficient than the old approach, since it focuses on proving the conversions to the compiler without introducing all those extra runtime objects.

 ### License